Call Us

 Things to Consider When Choosing a PDU

-Power Capacity: The maximum power capacity that the PDU can support should meet the needs of the IT infrastructure.
+• Power Capacity: Ensure the PDU can support the maximum power requirements of your IT infrastructure.

 Advantages of PDUs